kt-eller/help-pages/pages/viewing-frn-data.md

 ---

 # {{ page.title }}
 Viewing Form 470 and Form 471 (FRN) data is one of the major advantages of BroadbandHub.
 Using a modern design, BroadbandHub has optimized the process to make the information easier to view and understand.
-This page will help you locate specific Form 470s and navigate their details page to streamline your data collection.\
+This page will help you locate specific Form 471s and navigate their details page to streamline your data collection.\
 <br>

 ## Finding the FRN Page
 The first step is to locate the 471 Form that you're looking for.
-You can do this by using BroadbandHub's 471 Data search page.
+You can do this by using BroadbandHub's 471 search page.
 This page has many filters allowing for quick location of the desired forms.
-BroadbandHub also comes equiped with Region and Template features, allowing a user to save their preferences for future searches.\
+BroadbandHub also comes equiped with [Region](https://help.broadbandhub.us/creating-regions) and [Template](https://help.broadbandhub.us/creating-templates) features, allowing a user to save their preferences for future searches.\
 <br>
 **Search Instructions**
 1. Click on the 471 search tab on the left-hand side of the page